GOVERNANCE DOCUMENTS

 Organization

 There shall be a committee of the Board of Directors to be known as the Audit Committee (the “Audit Committee”).
 The Audit Committee shall be composed of three or more directors as determined by the Board, each of whom shall be independent of the management of the Company, and shall meet the independence and experience requirements of the Securities and Exchange Commission (“SEC”) and The Nasdaq Stock Market, Inc. (“Nasdaq”) (as such requirements may be modified or supplemented from time to time).
 All members of the Audit Committee shall have an understanding of finance and accounting sufficient to be able to read and understand financial statements including the company’s income statement, balance sheet and cash flow statement.
 At least one member of the Audit Committee shall be an “audit committee financial expert” as defined by the SEC.
+To help maintain compliance with these requirements, the audit committee will provide its members with annual continuing education opportunities in financial reporting and other areas relevant to the audit committee.
 The members of the Audit Committee shall be appointed and replaced by the Board on the recommendation of the Governance Committee.

 The Audit Committee shall meet at least four times annually, or more frequently as circumstances dictate.
 The Audit Committee shall meet periodically with management, the manager of internal controls and the internal auditors, and the independent auditor in separate executive sessions to discuss any matters that the Audit Committee or each of these groups believe should be discussed privately.
 The Audit Committee may request any officer or employee of the Company or the Company’s outside counsel or independent auditor to attend a meeting of the Audit Committee or to meet with any members of, or consultants to, the Audit Committee.
 A member of management, normally the Company’s Secretary, may be appointed by the Audit Committee to serve as non-voting Secretary to the Audit Committee.